-There’s a wide selection of excursions types to choose from, including guided adventures where you drive your own vehicle, and tours that are driven by the guide.
+There’s a wide selection of excursion types to choose from, including guided adventures where you drive your own vehicle, and tours that are driven by the guide.

 To obtain the best rates, it’s generally best to book directly with the local tour business.
 If you’ve found a lower price online, the company will typically match it or do better.
 Larger groups can often obtain better per-person rates.

-Complimentary pick up from your accommodation is typically included.
+Complimentary pick-up from your hotel or resort is typically included.

 For those driving, the typical minimum age and license requirements for rental vehicles apply.
 Additional experience may be required for motorcycle use.
 The tour leader will of course provide direction, but those driving should be aware of the road rules and driving conditions in the Turks and Caicos.